Analysis: Racial inequity in who takes career, tech courses | Federal News Network

 Historically, career and technical education (CTE) was seen as a dumping ground for students who weren’t considered college material.
 A two-tier educational system tracked predominantly low-income students and students of color into career and technical classes, then known as vocational education.
 But in recent years, schools have revamped these courses to prepare students for higher education and lucrative work in fields such as technology, health care and engineering.

-In South Carolina, Black and Latino students made up 43% of the overall student body, yet just over one-quarter of those enrolled in multiple STEM classes and less than one-third of students enrolled in information technology.
+In some states, the differences in CTE participation are striking.
+In South Carolina, for instance, Black and Latino students made up 43% of the overall student body, yet just over one-quarter of those enrolled in multiple STEM classes and less than one-third of students enrolled in information technology.
 Black and Latino students accounted for nearly 60% of students specializing in hospitality and human services, which include classes such as “parenting education” and “family life education” that have no clear link to the job market.

-South Carolina’s CTE director, Angel Malone, said in an email that the state recognizes the need to increase equity in STEM and has begun several initiatives to do so.
+In an email, South Carolina’s CTE director, Angel Malone, wrote that the state recognizes the need to increase equity in STEM and has begun a number of initiatives to do so.

+The reasons for these racial inequities are multiple, ranging from the courses that students of color are steered to enroll in to the availability of the STEM and IT courses at their school.
+Young people may also select courses in fields such as culinary arts because those professions are familiar and employ people who look like them.

 The CTE classes students take in high school don’t necessarily shape which careers they choose.
 Still, Prudence Carter, dean of University of California, Berkeley’s Graduate School of Education, said the findings fit into a larger pattern of Black and Latino students being denied equal opportunities in school, which has implications for their social mobility and economic equality.